-This document establishes an assessment methodology and provides guidance for regulators, supervisors and overseers in assessing an FMI's critical service providers against the oversight expectations in Annex F. This assessment methodology mirrors the approach used in the CPSS-IOSCO Principles for financial market infrastructures: Disclosure framework and Assessment methodology report.3 Typically, this assessment would be conducted (or commanded) by the critical service provider itself which would then make the (self-)assessment available to the FMI and the latter's regulatory authority.
-The assessment methodology relies on key questions for each oversight expectation, which address the critical service provider's approach or framework to managing risks.
-These questions are neither intended to serve purely as a checklist nor to be exhaustive.
-Regulators, supervisors, and overseers of FMIs could, at their discretion, pose additional questions as needed to address the particulars of the FMI, its critical service providers, or other relevant issues.
+This document establishes an assessment methodology and provides guidance for regulators, supervisors and overseers in assessing an FMI's critical service providers against the oversight expectations in Annex F. This assessment methodology mirrors the approach used in the CPSS-IOSCO Principles for financial market infrastructures: disclosure framework and assessment methodology report.
+Typically, this assessment would be conducted (or commanded) by the critical service provider itself, which would then make the (self-)assessment available to the FMI and the latter's regulatory authority.
+The assessment methodology relies on key questions for each oversight expectation, which address the critical service provider's approach or framework for managing risks.
+These questions are not intended to serve purely as a checklist or to be exhaustive.
+Regulators, supervisors and overseers of FMIs could, at their discretion, pose additional questions as needed to address the particulars of the FMI, its critical service providers or other relevant issues.

-This assessment methodology also provides guidance to critical service providers in complying with the oversight expectations in Annex F. The assessment methodology builds upon the existing explanatory text in Annex F and provides more-detailed guidance on risk-management practices and additional issues of consideration.
+This assessment methodology also provides guidance to critical service providers in complying with the oversight expectations in Annex F. The assessment methodology builds upon the existing explanatory text in Annex F and provides more detailed guidance on risk management practices and additional issues of consideration.
 The key questions seek answers as to whether the critical service provider's policies and procedures in the identified areas are clear and comprehensive, and how these are documented, reviewed and updated.
 A critical service provider may find it beneficial to disclose its answers to the key questions in the assessment methodology in order to help authorities, FMIs and, where relevant, their participants enhance their understanding of the risks involved in using the critical service provider's services.

-Under this assessment methodology for Annex F, a rating for each oversight expectation can be assigned along the same framework developed for the CPSS-IOSCO Principles for financial market infrastructures: Disclosure framework and Assessment methodology report.
+Under this assessment methodology for Annex F, a rating for each oversight expectation can be assigned according to the same framework developed for the CPSS-IOSCO Principles for financial market infrastructures: disclosure framework and assessment methodology.
 The rating framework is built on the gravity and urgency of the need to remedy identified issues of concern.